 We trust that you have had a pleasant journey and were able to find your holiday cottage without any difficulties.
 Make yourselves at home.
 Feel free to make full use of the house and garden.

 No food?
 No problem.
 All of the pubs here serve food.
-The Partridge Inn in the village is well known for their take-away fish and chips that they produce every evening.
+The Partridge Inn in the village serves food every evening and has an excellent range of beers.
 The nearest shop is one mile away in West Dean on the way to Chichester.
 This village shop also runs a thriving café.

 The nearest supermarket is Sainsbury’s on the other side of the hill in Chichester.
 There are of course all of the other supermarkets in Chichester, but Sainsbury’s is the easiest to find.